nakayoshix/tsunami/README.md

 # tsunami

 This project aims to save more life from big natural disasters like tsunami.
-Live long and prosper. :)